-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission origina al text with track chan ges Reason The Housing Implementate trajectory is also included at the AMRs JCS monitoring ware not delivering against courses of action to additional comprehensive monitoring rategy.
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission origina al text with track chan ges Reason strategy.
 This is set out within the Delivery, Monitoring and Review section.
 The Housing Implementation Strategy provides the detailed trajectory information for the JCS.
-The ajectory is also included as part of the Delivery, Monitoring and Review section.
+The trajectory is also included as part of the Delivery, Monitoring and Review section.
 The AMRs JCS monitoring will have a role in identifying where Strategic Allocations, proposals or policies are not delivering against the plan objectives and strategy as intended.
-The AMRs may also suggest ourses of action to address these issues.
+The AMRs may also suggest courses of action to address these issues.
 In addition to annual monitoring, a five yearly cycle of comprehensive monitoring and review of the JCS will be established.
-The review process would need to commence in advance of the review dates to enable any new or amended policies to be adopted in a PMM028 Table SP2a: Table SP2a: Distribution o f development in the JCS area Table SP2a updated with latest trajectory Development in the JCS area Distribution of Development Glousester Net additional dwellings to 2031 Ha. of employment land to 2031 information and reformatted to make simpler and more Total requirement for Glo oucester City Council is s 11,300 until 2031 readable.
-District capacity 7,793 To be determined through the Gloucester City Plan Unmet need (to be met by urban extensions to Gloucester and Cheltenham - see Table SP2b) 3,507 Total Cheltenham ' Total requirement for Ch eltenham Borough Co uncil is 9,100 until 2031
+The review process would need to commence in advance of the review dates to enable any new or amended policies to be adopted in a section of the plan.
+PMM028 Table SP2a: Distribution of Development in the JCS area Table SP2a: Distribution of Distribution of Development f development in the Net additional dwellings to 2031 JCS area Ha. of employment land to 2031 Table SP2a updated with latest trajectory information and reformatted to make simpler and more Gloucester Total requirement for Gk ousastar City Counsil i c 11 200 until 2021 readable.
+District capacity 7,793 To be determined through the Gloucester City Plan readable.
+Unmet need (to be met by urban extensions to Gloucester and Cheltenham - see Table SP2b) 3,507 Total 11,300 26.5 ha Cheltenham Total requirement for Ch eltenham Borough Co uncil is 9,100 until 2031

-Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission origina Reason District capacity (includes homes proposed via urban extensions A5 and A6 for the area of land falling within the administrative boundary of Cheltenham Borough) 7,375 To be determined through the Cheltenham Plan Unmet need (to be met by urban extensions to Gloucester and Cheltenham - see Table SP2b) 1,725 9,100 23.4 ha 1 0 0011 9,100 23.4 Na Tewkesbury Total requirement for Te District capacity wkesbury Богоида сос 10,640 To be determined through the Tewkesbury Borough Plan Unmet need 0 , 5 Total 10,640 34.3 ha 1 TOTAL HOUSING SUPPLY ACROSS THE JCS AREA 31,040 64.2 (plus 20 replacement of existing use at A8 site strategic allocation) Plan allocations on smalle er sites.
-For Cheltenha I A6 for the area of m 2011), commitments, windfalls and pote om, the district capacity includes homes p land falling within the administrative b set out in Table SP2b. roposed via
+Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason District capacity (includes homes proposed via urban extensions A5 and A6 for the area of land falling within the administrative boundary of Cheltenham Borough) 7,375 To be determined through the Cheltenham Plan Unmet need (to be met by urban extensions to Gloucester and Cheltenham - see Table SP2b) Total 1,725 23.4 ha 9,100 23.4 na Tewkesbury Total requirement for Te wkashumi Barawah Ca District capacity 10,640 To be determined through the Tewkesbury Borough Plan - Unmet need 0 , , 1 Total 10,640 34.3 ha TOTAL HOUSING SUPPLY ACROSS THE JCS AREA 31,040 64.2 (plus 20 replacement of existing use at A8 site strategic allocation) Plan allocations on smalle er sites.
+For Cheltenh om 2011), commitments, windfalls and poto am, the district capacity includes homes fland falling within the administrative set out in Table SP2b. oroposed via

 Proposed Modification Number Paragraph in Pre- Submission JCS JCS Pre-Submission original text with track changes Reason

-Table SP2a: Sources of housing supply in the JCS area 7
+Table SP2a: Sources of housing supply in the JCS area

 Housing Supply

 Gloucester City

 Completions 2,526

 Commitments 2,237

 Windfall Allowance 832

 Gloucester City Plan (Further Potential) 1,937

 Strategic Allocations (Gloucester City) 620

 Urban Extensions (Tewkesbury Borough) 4,895

 Supply Total 13,047

 Cheltenham Borough

 Completions 1,426

 Commitments 2,353

 Existing Local Plan Allocations 10

 Windfall Allowance 865

 Cheltenham Borough Plan (Further Potential) 957

 Urban Extensions (Cheltenham Borough) 2,775

 Urban Extensions (Tewkesbury Borough) 2,610

 Supply Total 10,996

 Tewkesbury Borough

 Completions 2,496

 Deliverable Commitments 3,148

 Existing Local Plan Allocations 0

 Windfall Allowance 598

 Tewkesbury Borough Plan (Further Potential) 315

 Mitton (Wychavon District) 500

 Supply Total 7,057